xz2046/xz2046/README.md

 - 👀 I’m interested in Big data analysis and python
 - 🌱 I’m currently learning python
 - 📫 How to reach me 18392939411@163.com
--The skills currently mastered are: requtes、pandas、numpy、matplotlib。
+-The skills currently mastered are: requtes、pandas、numpy、matplotlib、SQL、Hadoop、Spark、Hive、Kafka。

 I am a beginner, I hope you can correct me a lot.